bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 npm run api
 ```

+// TODO fix this ref to the api

 Double check the API by navigating to <a href="http://localhost:7070/restaurants">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.

 It will be helpful to have a third terminal tab for the `npm run api` command.